Program. Day 2

 War causes not only acute but also long-term psychological trauma, and journalists often find themselves in a state of chronic trauma, even if they are not always aware of it.
 Secondary trauma is the psychological impact of the traumatic stories that journalists process daily.
 How can its accumulation be avoided?
 Retraumatization is a repeated trauma that can result from unethical or careless attitudes of a journalist towards the subjects of their stories, or from an editor towards a journalist who has been in a combat zone.
 How can safe communication be established and the journalist’s psycho-emotional balance be maintained?

-Speakers:● Stanislav Miroshnychenko, Executive Director, Editor-in-Chief, Ukrainian NGO 'The Media Initiative for Human Rights'● Hanna Chernenko, Journalist at News 24 channel, coordinator of the Center for Journalistic Solidarity● Oksana Ivanytska, Journalist at Hromadske● Anton Pokaliukhin, Psychologist, Mental Support for Media program specialist
+Speakers:● Stanislav Miroshnychenko, Executive Director, Editor-in-Chief, Ukrainian NGO 'The Media Initiative for Human Rights'● Hanna Chernenko, Journalist at News 24 channel, coordinator of the Center for Journalistic Solidarity● Oksana Ivanytska, Journalist at Hromadske● Anton Pokaliukhin, Psychologist, specialist of the Mental Support for Media program organized by the Sustainability Foundation

 Moderator:Tetiana Muratkina, Head of the Non-Governmental Organization “Masha Found”